PaulWheatcroft/payment/docs/index.md

 ## Payment Service

+> Payment services provide their own client side library for capturing credit card details
+> - frontend sends the payment details to the payment service
+> - a payment token is received
+> - this token is sent to the backend
+> - backend processes the payment
+> - payment provider will return webhook events
+> - status sent back to the frontend

 Create a payment service class that can be extended for different payment services.
 This creates an interface that abstracts out the specific payment provider logic.
-This can be dynamically loaded to use the correct prover via env variable i.e. env.PAYMENT_PROVIDER
+This can be dynamically loaded to use the correct prover via env variable i.e. env.PAYMENT_PROVIDER, env.PAYMENT_PROVIDER_CLIENT_ID etc

 ```
 class PaymentService {